PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 16:16:42
+Last updated: 2024-04-02 16:17:46
-Random Quote: We aim above the mark to hit the mark. - Ralph Waldo Emerson
+Random Quote: It takes courage to grow up and become who you really are. - E. E. Cummings